-A reduced-precision set of orbital parameters for all GPS satellites that allows calculation of approximate satellite positions and velocities.
-The almanac is used by a receiver to determine satellite visibility as an aid during acquisition of satellite signals.
+A reduced-precision set of orbital parameters for the entire GPS constellation that allows calculation of approximate satellite positions and velocities.
+The almanac may be used by a receiver to determine satellite visibility as an aid during acquisition of satellite signals.
 The almanac is updated weekly by the Master Control Station.
 See Ephemeris.